PattenUniversityOnlineEducation/slate/source/index.html.md

   -d '{...}'
 ```

-This endpoint fetch a specific grade record by using sid, course_id, unit_id and question_id.
+This endpoint fetch a specific grade record by using sid, course_id.

 ### HTTP Request